xarantolus/memeasm/README.md

 ### Programs
 * [to_binary](to_binary/to_binary.memeasm): Prints the binary digits of a number that is set in the code itself.

+To find even more examples, look at those [in the official repository](https://github.com/kammt/MemeAssembly/tree/main/examples).

 ### How to run
 So you want to run some of these programs?